simonen/obsidian/LINUX 1/SERVICES/System Management Daemons.md

   - rhel
 ---

-**init** - Legacy.
+`init` - Legacy.
 Minimalistic approach to services and daemons.
 System modes are called **Run Levels** Used in lightweight systems where the functionality of systemd is not needed.

-**systemd** - The  base process (PID 1) that spawns all other processes.
+`systemd` - The  base process (PID 1) that spawns all other processes.
 Modern.
 Expanded functionality.
 Aims to standardize modern linux systems.
 It provides an uniform interface that starts **units**.

 Advantages:
-* **systemd** is event-driven.
+* `systemd` Is event-driven.
 Can respond to system events (new hardware being plugged, traffic starting on a network port)
 * concurrent and parallel boot processing
 * can respawn processes
 * event logging